walknuts/southportapartments/pages/4-your-home.md

 ### Can I rent my unit on Airbnb?

 Yes, of course.
 As for any rental, please instruct your guests on our rules.
 Our only other request is that you ask our Strata Manager (see our ‘Contact’ page) for permission before installing a lock box on the common property.

 We hope the information on our website helps your guests make the most of their stay.

-### Can I rent my parking space?
+### Can I rent my carpark if I am not using it?

-Yes, if you have a spare space, you can rent it to other residents.
+Yes, you can rent it to other residents.
 You could try advertising it on the ‘Southport Tuggeranong Residents’ Facebook Group.

 It is up to you to: